 This subclause defines rules for the contents of a Probe Request frame that is not a multi-link probe request to preserve privacy.

-An EDP AP shall follow the rules defined in 11.1.4.3.4 (Criteria for sending a response) when receiving a Probe Request frame addressed to it even if the frame does not contain some of the elements described in Table 9-66 (Probe Request frame body) when the soliciting non-AP STA follows the rules described in this subclause.
+An EDP AP shall follow the rules defined in 11.1.4.3.4 (Criteria for sending a response) when receiving a Probe Request frame addressed to it even if the frame does not contain some of the elements that Table 9-66 (Probe Request frame body) indicates to be present(#1405) when the soliciting non-AP STA follows the rules described in this subclause.

-An EDP non-AP STA follows the rules defined in 35.3.4.5 (Probe Request frame content for a non-AP EHT STA) to determine the contents of a Probe Request frame that is not a multi-link probe request with the following exception:
+An EDP non-AP STA follows the rules defined in 35.3.4.5 (Probe Request frame content for a non-AP EHT STA) to determine the contents of a Probe Request frame that is not a multi-link probe request with the following exceptions: (#1406)

 The EDP non-AP STA may omit the Supported Rates and BSS Membership Selectors element.

-In 2.4 GHz, if the Supported Rates and BSS Membership Selectors element is included, EDP STA should indicate only 1, 2, 5.5, 6, 11, 12, and 24 Mb/s in the Supported Rates and BSS Membership Selectors element and should not include the Extended Supported Rates and BSS Membership Selectors element.
+In the 2.4 GHz band(#1407), if the Supported Rates and BSS Membership Selectors element is included, the(#1408) EDP STA should indicate only 1, 2, 5.5, 6, 11, 12, and 24 Mb/s in the Supported Rates and BSS Membership Selectors element and should not include the Extended Supported Rates and BSS Membership Selectors element.

-In 5 GHz or 6 GHz, if the Supported Rates and BSS Membership Selectors element is included, the EDP STA should indicate only 6, 12, and 24 Mb/s in the Supported Rates and BSS Membership Selectors element and should not include the Extended Supported Rates and BSS Membership Selectors element.
+In the 5 GHz or 6 GHz band(#1407), if the Supported Rates and BSS Membership Selectors element is included, the EDP STA should indicate only 6, 12, and 24 Mb/s in the Supported Rates and BSS Membership Selectors element and should not include the Extended Supported Rates and BSS Membership Selectors element.

 NOTE 1—The inclusion of the Request element, the SSID List element, the Extended Request element, the FILS Request Parameters element, the Short SSID List element, Vendor Specific elements, and the Known BSSID element is optional as described in Table 9-66 (Probe Request frame body) and an EDP non-AP STA can omit these elements to preserve privacy.

-NOTE 2—The EDP STA can follow the rule defined in 12.2.10 (Requirements for support of MAC privacy enhancements) to avoid leakage of possibly sensitive network identifying information in SSID element.
+NOTE 2—An EDP STA can follow the rules(#1410) defined in 12.2.10 (Requirements for support of MAC privacy enhancements) to avoid leakage of possibly sensitive network identifying information in SSID element.

 TGbi editor: Modify Clause 9.6.38.1 as follows (track change on):